Princeton, West Virginia

-Princeton, is a city in and the county seat of Mercer County, West Virginia, United States.
-The city is coined the "Heart of Mercer County" or the "Jewel of the South" in past decades.
-The population was 6,432 at the 2010 census with approximately 35,000 residents living in the greater Princeton area.
-It is part of the Bluefield, WV-VA micropolitan area which has a population of 107,342.
-The city hosts the Princeton WhistlePigs baseball club of the Appalachian League.
-A main tourist destination of the city is the Mercer Street Grassroots District located in Downtown Princeton.
-This area has been revitalized and is now home to cafes, restaurants, shops, and artistic venues.
+Princeton is a city in Mercer County, West Virginia, United States, and its county seat.
+The population was 5,872 at the 2020 census.
+It is part of the Bluefield micropolitan area.

 History

-Princeton and the Civil War
+Early history

+Princeton was named after the Battle of Princeton in Princeton, New Jersey, where General Hugh Mercer, the namesake of Mercer County, had died.
+When the county was formed in 1837, William Smith donated 1.5 acres of land for the county courthouse in what would become Princeton.
+Princeton was incorporated on February 20, 1909.

 Although Princeton did not see any major battles on its soil, there was the Battle of Pigeon Roost, or the Battle of Princeton Courthouse on May 17, 1862, a victory for the Confederates defending the Dublin railroad.

 Princeton had been burned a couple of weeks earlier on May 1 under the command of Captain Walter Jenifer, CSA to prevent the Union army from acquiring their supplies.
 The town was not burned in retaliation or anger toward the residents of Princeton.
-In fact, according to local history, many of the residents of Princeton torched their own homes and moved on from the area.
+According to local history, many of the residents of Princeton torched their own homes and moved on from the area.
 Few structures would remain after the fire.
 The Robert McNutt house is the only structure that remains in Princeton which, ironically, served as headquarters for the Union army at one time.
-Princeton and Mercer County would remain supportive of the Confederacy, and was not included in the original counties that made up the new state of West Virginia.
+Princeton and Mercer County would remain supportive of the Confederacy, and was not included in the original counties that made up the new State of Kanawha, ultimately named West Virginia.

 By the end of 1865 Judge Nathaniel Harrison was appointed as circuit judge, and Princeton residents shunned him because he was a Confederate turncoat.
 Princeton slowly rebuilt during Reconstruction, but the railroad would eventually bring significant growth to Princeton.